NeuroSimo/neurosimo/md/installation-guide.md

 The script will run the Ansible playbooks to install the necessary software packages and dependencies for NeuroSimo.

+After the installation is complete, reboot the computer.

 After that, build the NeuroSimo project:

 ```bash